 You can't control the genre keyword volume.
 It represents the general demand in your category (for example, the search volume for flight keywords dropped significantly when COVID-19 erupted, outside of any flight app control).
 But, you can control the brand portion of your search volume.
 We found a strong correlation between specific ad channels and branded search.

 Each keyword has a popularity score in the App Store, exposed through Apple Search Ads that reflects its relational search volume (Five being the lowest, and 100 being the highest).

 We found that when increasing ad spend in specific channels and campaigns, you can increase branded search.
 The logic is pretty simple, more users are exposed to your brand, and a portion of those users are not directly responding to the ad but searching for the brand name later on.

 But understanding this relationship is crucial to attach the value of additional brand search volume and installs to the paid campaigns responsible for driving it.

 Category ranking dictated by total App Units

-The second insight is that your total volume of app units dictates your category ranking or first time installs.
+The second insight is that your total volume of app units dictates your category ranking or first-time installs.
 We saw a strong correlation between how many new installs you're driving to your ranking in your category charts.
-This doesn't mean there is a one-size-fit-all equation for how many new installs you need to rank #1 in your category.
+This doesn't mean there is a one-size-fits-all equation for how many new installs you need to rank #1 in your category.
 It depends on various factors, such as: